pikvm/pikvm/README.md

 # Features
 * Can be made based on **Raspberry Pi 2**, **3**, **4** and **Zero2W**;
+    * *Raspberry Pi 5 is not supported right now.
+It doesn't have GPU video encoders, therefore, there is no point in using it for PiKVM, it will not give any performance boost for this case.
+The Pi 5 is a great device, just not suitable for PiKVM.*
 * **FullHD video** using advanced **HDMI-to-CSI bridge** or **USB dongle**;
 * Extra low **video latency** with **MJPEG** or **H.264 / WebRTC** (for CSI bridge);
 * Bootable **Virtual CD-ROM** and **Flash Drive**, ability to store images on **NFS**;